NikBK/group_chat_backend/README.md

 # Group Chat Backend

-Welcome to the backend repository for [Group Chat Backend].
+Welcome to the backend repository for 'Group Chat'.
 This repository contains the server-side implementation for user authentication, admin operations, group management, and messaging functionalities.

 ## Technologies Used